Randy Schekman: Open-access science

 In December 2013, Schekman called for academic journal publishing reform and open access science publication by announcing that his lab at the University of California, Berkeley would no longer submit to the prestigious closed-access journals Nature, Cell, and Science, citing their self-serving and deleterious effects on science.
 He has criticized these journals for artificially restricting the number of publications accepted to drive up demand.
 In addition, Schekman says the journals accept papers that will be cited often, increasing the prestige of the journal, rather than those which demonstrate important results.
 Schekman has said the prestige and difficulty of publishing in these journals sometimes cause scientists to cut corners or pursue trends, rather than conduct research on important questions.
 Schekman is the former editor of eLife, an open access journal and competitor to Nature, Cell, and Science.
 Papers are accepted into eLife based on review by working scientists.
 Access to accepted papers is free.

+Parkinson's Disease

+In the fall of 2017, Schekman's wife, Nancy Walls, died after a 20-year struggle with Parkinson's disease.
+Near the end of this difficult period Schekman was enlisted to serve as the scientific director of a new effort called ASAP aimed at organizing an international program of collaborative research on the origins and mechanisms of progression of Parkinson's Disease.
+In cooperation with The Michael J. Fox Foundation and major philanthropic support, ASAP has grown by 2022 to involve 35 teams across 165 laboratories around the world.
+The goal of ASAP is bridge the talents of hundreds of scientists to develop novel insights leading to more effective treatments of this disease.